cscully-allison/data-ensemble-interview-artifacts/Codes.md

     - P6: "So obviously, you start by looking at the whole thing, right?
 The entire entirety of the runtime.
 And then, you know, you start throwing away things that may be irrelevant like IO, you can you can drop IO at different rates, so maybe you shouldn't really consider it as part of your just pure performance study and right."
     - P6: "basically, [MeasurementAPI] tracks, a profile per rank.
 And then it's doing a reduction step to combine all of that information, and essentially, what ends up so we can specify what it does was the data when it combines it.
 So for this metadata, who sends to who, I want that appended right, I want the full list for the times.
 To save time, most of the time, we essentially indicate that I would like to know the min, max and average.
 And so as it essentially collapses it down to these three values where instead of keeping 1000s of values, right, however many ranks you have."
     - P6: "Yep.
 So there's, there's different averages, right?
 You're averaging different things at different steps.
 But yeah, so with [MeasurementAPI], we can essentially request, what data gets output?
 If you really need the correct data, you can, we would be able to read that into a [EnsembleAPI object].
 But I don't think we've tried to read in multiple of these into the get, right, because that's essentially an additional dimension on my data."
+    - P7: "And right now, we're just doing basic averaging."
+    - P7: "here's a little hard to map it one, one, because, yeah, the multi indexing is a bit different from what you'd normally do in a graph database.
+In general, normally, in a graph database, you'd have. . . main here, I'm just going to say we have a single profile to get rid of the profile ID to main"
   - retrieving dimensions/detail
     - P6 discusses needed to drill down for root cause
   - perhaps the point is to do the reductions